-GEO 200 - INTRODUCTION TO PHYSICAL GEOGRAPHY (3 CR.)
+GEO 200 - INTRODUCTION TO PHYSICAL GEOGRAPHY......
+3 CR

-Studies major elements of the natural environment including earth sun relationship, land forms, weather and climate, natural vegetation and soils.
+Studies major elements of the natural environment. including earth-sun relationship, land forms, weather and climate, and natural vegetation and soils.
 Introduces the student to types and uses of maps.
+Prerequisite: Placement in ENG 111 or placement in co-requisites ENG 111 and ENF 3.
 Lecture 3 hours per week.

-GEO 210 - PEOPLE AND THE LAND: INTRODUCTION TO CULTURAL GEOGRAPHY (3 CR.)
+GEO 210 - PEOPLE & THE LAND: INTRODUCTION TO CULTURAL GEOGRAPHY .....
+3 CR

 Focuses on the relationship between culture and geography.
 Presents a survey of modern demographics, landscape modification, material and non-material culture, language, race and ethnicity, religion, politics, and economic activities.
 Introduces the student to types and uses of maps.
-Prerequisites: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 or equivalent if required by reading placement test.
-Prerequisite or co-requisite: ENG 5 and ENG 107 or equivalent if recommended by reading placement test.
+Prerequisites: Placement in ENG 111 or placement in co-requisites ENG 111 and ENF 3.
 Lecture 3 hours per week.

-GEO 220 - WORLD REGIONAL GEOGRAPHY (3 CR.)
+GEO 220 - WORLD REGIONAL GEOGRAPHY ...
+3 CR

 Studies physical and cultural characteristics of selected geographical regions of the world.
-Focuses upon significant problems within each of the regions, and examines the geographical background of those problems.
+Focuses upon significant problems within each of the regions and examines the geographical background of those problems.
 Introduces the student to types and uses of maps.
-Prerequisites: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 or equivalent if required by reading placement test.
-Prerequisite or co-requisite: ENG 5 and ENG 107 or equivalent if recommended by reading placement test.
+Prerequisite: Placement in ENG 111 or placement in co-requisites ENG 111 and ENF 3.
 Lecture 3 hours per week.

-GEO 225 - ECONOMIC GEOGRAPHY (3 CR.)
+GEO 225 - ECONOMIC GEOGRAPHY . . . . . . .
+3 CR

-Familiarizes the student with the various economic, geographic, political and demographic factors that affect international target markets and trade activity.
-Prerequisites: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 or equivalent if required by reading placement test.
-Prerequisite or co-requisite: ENG 5 and ENG 107 or equivalent if recommended by reading placement test.
+Familiarizes the student with the various economic, geographic, political, and demographic factors that affect international target markets and trade activity.
+Prerequisites: Placement in ENG 111 or placement in co-requisites ENG 111 and ENF 3.
 Lecture 3 hours per week.